 If you’ve been anywhere near the world of marketing lately, you’ve likely heard the buzz surrounding connected TV advertising.
 Yet, some people still aren’t aware of the power it holds, or what qualifies as a connected device.
 Don’t worry!
 If you have questions, we have answers.
 Here’s everything you need to know (and more) about CTV advertising; what it is, how it works, and when it’s an excellent choice for you.

 The rise of internet-connected devices

-Did you know that there are more internet-connected devices today than people on Earth?
-That’s right; there are currently 23.14 billion connected devices in the world, with estimates expected to reach an astounding 30 billion in the next year.
+Did you know that there are more Internet-connected devices today than there are people on Earth?
+That’s right – there are currently 23.14 billion connected devices in the world, with estimates expected to reach an astounding 30 billion in the next year.
 It’s not all smartphones and laptops, either.
-The number of Smart TVs and OTT devices in households has exceeded 1 billion in 2019.
-In the US alone, more than 50% of the population has a TV-connected device in their home.
+The number of Smart TV’s and OTT (over-the-top) devices in households exceeded 1 billion in 2019.
+In the U.S. alone, more than 50% of the population has a TV-connected device in their home.

 What is a connected TV?

-A connected TV (CTV) is simply any television or device that allows you to connect to the internet and stream video content.
-Think devices such as Amazon Fire, Roku, and Apple TV, as well as gaming consoles like PlayStation and Xbox.
-CTVs can stream over the top content (OTT) through applications.
+A connected TV (CTV) is simply any television or device that allows you to connect to the Internet and stream video content.
+(Think devices such as Amazon Fire, Roku, and Apple TV, as well as gaming consoles like PlayStation and Xbox.)
+CTV’s can stream OTT content through applications.
 CTV is anything that allows your TV to access video content through the public Internet, as opposed to traditional cable.

 - Smart TV